 - Look around your kitchen.
 Take note of what you have on hand before you head to the store.
 (Ideally instead of going to the store.)
 Knowing what you have available to make a meal out of is very important.
 You can start connecting which flavors / ingredients might work well together.

 - Review basic cooking techniques.
 How to make ingredients come together will be the foundation for a successfully improvised meal.
 Start simple – cutting and chopping, making grains (rice, quinoa, etc…), boiling, roasting, an easy dressing or sauce.
 Figuring out seamless ways to combine ingredients will make all the difference.
 You can do a lot with a little!
-This carrot top pesto stir-fry is a great place to start!
+This roasted vegetable buddha bowl is a great place to start!
 Throw almost any vegetable you have on hand in there.

 - Stock up on staples.
 Next time you’re at the grocery store grab items that will make your cooking life easier and serve as a basis for you to build off of.
 Fill up at the bulk bins (with your reusable bags of course!)
 Stocking up on noodles, rice, oatmeal, flour, nuts, anything that is a consistent ingredient in your diet will make improvisational cooking much easier.

 - Start small.
 Try pairing 2 – 3 items together before jumping into a full meal.
 Maybe there’s a lone zucchini in your fridge, smoked paprika you haven’t tried in the cabinet, and leftover hummus in your hand.
 Roast that zucc and schmear my friend!
 Maybe you hate it, if so can I have it?
 But getting your toes wet before jumping in might help any calm any hesitations you have about taking full creative control in the kitchen.
 You got this!